R U OK? 2016

 - allocate time to call a friend and ask the question "are you OK?"

-- register for suicide awareness training.
-Injury Management Services provide a range of Positive Psychology courses throughout the year
+- register for healthy minds training.
+Safety Health & Wellbeing provide a range of courses throughout the year

 - download the R U OK? poster and hang it up in your workspace